In Vitro Fertilisation IVF

-Basic screening tests are performed on both partners and the women is stimulated with injectable medications to develop multiple follicles.
-Blood and ultrasound testing is done every 1-3 days to monitor the development of the follicles in the ovaries.
+Basic screening tests are performed on both partners and the women are stimulated with injectable medications to develop multiple follicles.
+Blood and ultrasound testing are done every 1-3 days to monitor the development of the follicles in the ovaries.

 Priming with hCG

 hCG priming prior to oocyte collection increases the maturation rate of oocytes in vitro and we administer 250mcg/0.5ml (Ovitrelle) of r-DNA hCG 36 hours prior to collection.